Jon Cunliffe: Biography

 In September 2020, Cunliffe was appointed to the UK Holocaust Memorial Foundation by the then Communities Secretary Robert Jenrick.

 Cunliffe oversaw "Project Bookend", the Bank of England's project to examine the possible economic effects of the UK leaving the EU following the upcoming 2016 United Kingdom European Union membership referendum.
-This was alleged to have been inadvertently revealed after a senior official emailed details about the project to an editor at The Guardian newspaper.
+This was alleged to have been inadvertently revealed after a senior official emailed details about the project to an editor at The Guardian.

+Sir Jon was appointed to the Jersey Fiscal Policy Panel in 2024, as Chair.

-In October 2024, Cunliffe was jointly appointed by the UK and Welsh governments to chair the Independent Water Commission, tasked with tackling 'systemic issues' in the water sector after a series of pollution scandals.
+In October 2024, Cunliffe was jointly appointed by the UK and Welsh governments to chair the Independent Water Commission, tasked with tackling "systemic issues" in the water sector after a series of pollution scandals.
 His report, published in July 2025, recommended substantial changes to water regulation frameworks in England and Wales.
 Despite criticism from some campaigners that the Commission's terms of reference did not allow it to consider renationalisation of the water industry, the Government accepted his initial recommendations to abolish Ofwat and replace it with two new bodies, one each for England and Wales, which would also acquire powers from the Environment Agency and Environment Agency Wales, the UK Drinking Water Inspectorate, and (in England) Natural England to assert greater control over the ownership and management of water firms as part of a strengthened regulatory regime.